hahayk/PublicProjects/DownloadFromWeb/README.md

 <H1>Short review of Web Content Downloader</H1>

-Using this programm you can download some content from web linke: images, mails and links.
+Using this programm you can download some content from web link: images, mails and links.

 ```C#
 public void SaveInfo(string url)